SamDonohoo/3RAD_Protocols/README.md

 3. Pool PCR products in one tube.

 ### 7. Bead Cleanup #3
-1. Repeat steps for Bead Cleanup #1 **but use 1.5X beads**
-  - resuspend in 35µL of TLE Buffer
+1. Repeat steps for Bead Cleanup #1 **but use 1.5X beads** and **resuspend in 35µL of TLE Buffer**

 ### 8. Size selection
 1. Size select DNA using BluePippin
+    -Follow BluePippen instructions.
+    -Be sure to use 200µL pipette tip, not 300µL when pipetting off buffer from cassette.

 *Note: blue pippen cassettes can be stored for re-use of unused lanes*